adamnaamani/handbook/pages/python.md

 > "Used at NASA, Quora, Amazon, Reddit, Netflix, Dropbox, and Instagram."

-Python is powerful...and fast;
-plays well with others;
-runs everywhere;
+---

-is friendly and easy to learn;
+_Python is powerful...and fast; plays well with others; runs everywhere; is friendly and easy to learn; is Open._
-is Open.

-Interpreted, not compiled.
+_Interpreted, not compiled.
 Dynamically Typed.
-Object-Oriented.
+Object-Oriented._

+---

+Code is read much more often than it is written.
+As PEP 20 says, "Readability counts".
+A style guide is about consistency.
+Consistency with this [style guide](https://www.python.org/dev/peps/pep-0008/) is important.
+Consistency within a project is more important.
+Consistency within one module or function is the most important.

 ## Table of Contents
 1. [pip3](#pip3)